vroide/vroide/README.md

 - doing FOSS contributions
 - in co-working atmospheres
-- interning at a vibrant software company
+- interning at a vibrant tech company

 </details>